-- with your consent - your consent may be implied or express and it may also be verbal or written.
+- with your consent - your consent may be implied or express and it may also be verbal, written or digitally provided.

 Overseas use and disclosure

 PCFA may transfer personal information to countries outside Australia.
 We will only do this in compliance with all applicable Australian data protection and privacy laws.
-PCFA will take reasonable steps to protect personal information no matter what country it is stored or transferred to.
-PCFA uses service providers in United States of America.
+PCFA will take reasonable steps to protect personal information no matter what country it is transferred or stored.

 Direct Marketing from PCFA generally takes the form of Direct Mail or Electronic Marketing (email).
 Each of these channels is handled as follows: